Welcome to the

 Here is an example of the JSON code with real data with few lines removed to make it simpler.

 Now that we have the information we need, let's connect the dots.
-To make the call (connect the systems to create and publish new notifications in your organization's Workstation), you'll need your JSON plus:
+To make the call (connect the systems to create and publish new notifications in your organization's desktop/mobile menu), you'll need your JSON plus: